JYS-99/MMA-RNN/README.md

 ### Baseline

 Baseline codes are available at http://2021.icbeb.org/CPSC2021.
-More details can be find in our article.
+More details can be found in our article.

-### Pretrained models
+### Test

+To test the model, please use

+python MMA-RNN/test.py